ublue-os/website/docs/images/bazzite/FAQ.md

 ## How does updating to a new Fedora point release work?

-Your system should automatically update when our new builds based on that new point release are ready.
+Your system should automatically update when our new builds based on that new point release are ready on Desktop images, and Steam Deck images should update to the new release when you update in Game Mode.
 Bazzite usually aims for the same day when the new Fedora releases.
-Advanced users can test early builds by rebasing to them when avaliable at their own risk.
+Advanced users can test early builds by [rebasing](/images/bazzite/FAQ/#i-think-i-installed-the-wrong-bazzite-image-do-i-have-to-reinstall) to a beta image when avaliable at their own risk.

 ## Do I have to reboot after every system update or layering a package?